Welcome

 What happens after my student has been accepted?

-Accepted students will receive a packet of information via email including information about transportation, class registration, extracurricular opportunities, summer assignments, and Geometry registration.
-A meeting for accepted students will be held during the first week in May in the AHS auditorium and will be followed by a tour of the building and SMA.
+Accepted students will receive a packet of information via email including information about transportation, class registration/course sequences, extracurricular opportunities, and summer assignments.
+A meeting for accepted students will be held during the last week in April/first week in May in the AHS auditorium and will be followed by a tour of the building and SMA.

 Will my child be provided transportation?